“Nothing will benefit human health and increase chances for survival of life on Earth as much as the evolution to a vegetarian diet.”

 Our Journey to Vegetarianism

-Proprietors Chris & Julie had a dream to open a cafe that reflected their values of moving towards a more sustainable lifestyle.
+Founders Chris Blanc and Julie Norris had a dream to open a cafe that reflected their values of moving towards a more sustainable lifestyle.
 During the planning stages of Dandelion, they considered themselves flexitarians – making values based decisions about their food choices.
 They had learned enough about our industrialized food system to know that the factory farm method of raising animals was unhealthy for both animals and the humans who ate them, and caused massive environmental harm.
 Selectively eating only humanely raised organic animal products was a natural step from the Standard American Diet that they had both drifted away from.

 Opening a community-focused cafe that honored the wellness of our planet and our bodies further educated them about the impact of a vegetarian lifestyle.
 The dramatic positive impact they experienced on their physical & spiritual wellness as they eliminated animal products from their diet was empowering.
-It was decided early on that the cafe would offer a vegetarian only menu since a truly green cafe had to be vegetarian.
+It was decided early on that the cafe would offer a vegetarian only menu, since a truly green cafe had to be vegetarian.
 As they immersed themselves into this lifestyle, discovering the deliciousness of vegetarian cuisine & learning more about the mass slaughter of animals for human consumption caused, they both took that final leap into becoming vegetarians.

 Luckily they found a rather large vegetarian community in Orlando that embraced their vision early on and supported it whole-heartedly.